 The subject will be invited to attend the research centre approximately 3 months after visit 12.
 This would be the end of 24 month study period.
 The subject will have a MMTT and a blood sample for HbA1c, immunological analyses and lipid profile will be taken.
 Body weight, height and blood pressure measurements will be made.
 Subject will be asked to complete questionnaires as outlined in section 12.2.1.
 Cognitive function will be assessed using validated computerized cognitive tests (see section 12.2.2).
 Additionally, subjects/family members will be invited to attend focus group discussions at their clinical site (see section 12.2.4.2) following the End of study visit.
-For participants of the closed loop intervention, study device data will be downloaded and subjects will be asked to return study devices.
+For participants of the closed loop intervention, who are not continuing with the extension phase, study device data will be downloaded and subjects will start transition to usual care.